ilo-token/ilo-token.github.io/README.md

 ## Running locally

-After building or watching, you can directly run `./dist/index.js` using your favorite browser.
+After building or watching, run `deno task start` to start a local server.
+The stdout will tell you the URL to use to test the local copy of ilo Token.